Sinead O'Connor (Hollyoaks): Departure

 On 16 July 2015, it was reported by Digital Spy that Stephanie Davis would not be filming any further scenes in her role as Sinead after show bosses decided to terminate her contract.
 A Hollyoaks spokesperson told Digital Spy: "Stephanie Davis will no longer be filming Hollyoaks.
 Her contract has been terminated with immediate effect.
-"Stephanie's contract was terminated following warnings for lateness, attendance and after a final incident in which she turned up to set unfit to work because of alcohol consumption".
+Her agent later stated that "Stephanie's contract was terminated following warnings for lateness, attendance and after a final incident in which she turned up to set unfit to work because of alcohol consumption".
 Her final scenes aired on 18 September 2015.

 Reintroduction

 On 21 May 2018, it was announced that Davis would reprise her role as Sinead.
 The character will return in scenes broadcast in October.
 Davis was excited to return to the soap and looked forward to returning to the process of being in the show.
-Executive producer Bryan Kirkwood expressed his delight at Davis' return and called Sinead "a brilliant and vibrant character who the audience love".
-Justin Harp from Digital Spy called Davis' return "perhaps the most surprising soap casting of the year thus far".
+Executive producer Bryan Kirkwood expressed his delight at Davis's return and called Sinead "a brilliant and vibrant character who the audience love".
+Justin Harp from Digital Spy called her return "perhaps the most surprising soap casting of the year thus far".